40 of the Best Ways to Homeschool in the Car

 We live in a rural area where a simple trip to the grocery is a 20-minute drive each way.
 Co-op classes and music lessons tend to be 60 minutes each way.
 Getting to the nearest big city for specialty doctor appointments or Costco shopping is the same.
 (It’s hard to fathom how many miles we put on our cars each year.)

-Rather than rush through a school day or ditch school altogether in order to go places, I’ve used many of those traveling hours as learning opportunities.
+Rather than rush through a school day or ditch school altogether to go places, I’ve used many of those traveling hours as learning opportunities.

 What is Carschooling?

-I realize the idea of homeschooling in the car with creative ideas can seem kind of lame and not really fruitful, but these less “schoolish” lessons have always reaped big results with my children.
-Because many of our activities are game-like, everybody is pretty joyful about playing along and we get in quite a lot of learning.
+I realize the idea of homeschooling in the car with creative ideas can seem lame and not really fruitful, but these less “schoolish” lessons have always reaped significant results with my children.
+Because many of our activities are game-like, everybody is pretty joyful about playing along, and we learn a lot.

 How To Homeschool in the Car